gereltuya/sna-mongolia-tweets/README.md

 ## Main results and methods used

+### 1. Reading and analyzing initial data with Pandas and Numpy

 ![1.
 Reading and analyzing initial data with Pandas and Numpy](./results/analyzing-data.png)

+### 2. Preparing and minimizing data with Pandas for limited processing time

 ![2.
 Preparing and minimizing data with Pandas for limited processing time](./results/preparing-data.png)

+### 3. Creating a graph with trios of (retweeter, retweetee, tweet_count) with Networkx

 ![3.
 Creating a graph with trios of (retweeter, retweetee, tweet_count) with Networkx](./results/creating-graph.png)

+### 4. Calculating betweenness and other centralities with Networkx

 ![4.
 Calculating betweenness and other centralities with Networkx](./results/calculating-betweenness-centrality.png)

+### 5. Visualizing the graph with Matplotlib

 ![5.
 Visualizing the graph with Matplotlib](./results/visualizing-graph.png)

+### 6. Modifying the graph and adding visual aids with Networkx and Matplotlib

 ![6.
 Modifying the graph and adding visual aids with Networkx and Matplotlib](./results/sna-mongolia-tweets.png)